flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/form-submission.md

 Then we are decoding the form data using the `json.NewDecoder(r.Body).Decode(&data)` method.
 The `json.NewDecoder(r.Body).Decode(&data)` method decodes the form data from the request body and stores it in the `data` variable.

+Lastly, the `Name` method is used to give the route a name.

 ## 2. Form Component {#form-component}

 To submit a form, we need to prevent the default form submission by using the `@click.prevent` directive on the form tag.